maniospas/Blombly/docs/basics/structs.md

 </div>

 <br>
-There are four notations for working with structs:

-- `new` creates a scope for declaring structs.
-- `this` accesses struct members when calling its code blocks.
-- `.` accesses struct members, multiple of them retain values from its creating scope.
-- Private variables start with `\` and are not exposed externally.
+When working with structs, `new` creates a scope for declaring them, `this` accesses struct members when calling its code blocks, `.` accesses struct members or values from the creating scope if repeated, and private variables starting with `\` are not exposed externally.
 All assignments during initialization are transferred to the produced struct.
 The latter is afterwards detached from its creating scope.
 In addition to these above, we demonstrate usage of code blocks as constructors to be inlined within struct creation.